brightspot/react-examples/ssg-with-webhooks/README.md

 }
 ```

-### 6. Create view models to get URL paths and data fields
+### Step 6.
+Create view models to get URL paths and data fields

-To build static pages, the Next.js app needs to be able to fetch all of the URL paths for relevant content and then use those paths to get the data fields for each.
+To build static pages, the Next.js app needs fetch all of the URL paths for relevant content, and then use those paths to get the data fields for each.

-Since this example has a single data model, it uses a view model that queries for all objects of that type ([AllBlogPostsViewModel.ts](./brightspot/src/brightspot/example/ssg_with_webhooks/api/AllBlogPostsViewModel.ts)).
-Then the Next.js app uses that view model in a GraphQL query that gets the relevant URL path metadata ([AllPaths.graphql](./app/queries/AllPaths.graphql)).

-For each individual object, it uses the [BlogPostViewModel.ts](./brightspot/src/brightspot/example/ssg_with_webhooks/api/BlogPostViewModel.ts) and [BlogPost.graphql](./app/queries/BlogPost.graphql) query to fetch relevant data.
+Because this example has a single data model, it uses a view model that queries for all objects of type [AllBlogPostsViewModel.ts](./brightspot/src/brightspot/example/ssg_with_webhooks/api/AllBlogPostsViewModel.ts).
+The Next.js app uses that view model in a GraphQL query that retrieves the relevant URL path metadata ([AllPaths.graphql](./app/queries/AllPaths.graphql)).
+For each individual object, the app uses the [BlogPostViewModel.ts](./brightspot/src/brightspot/example/ssg_with_webhooks/api/BlogPostViewModel.ts) and [BlogPost.graphql](./app/queries/BlogPost.graphql) query to fetch relevant data.

-### 7. Create static Next.js pages
+### Step 7.
+Create static Next.js pages

-Since the **Blog Post** content URL paths depend on CMS data, the corresponding Next.js page filename must use [Dynamic Routes](https://nextjs.org/docs/pages/building-your-application/routing/dynamic-routes) and [Catch-all Segments](https://nextjs.org/docs/pages/building-your-application/routing/dynamic-routes#catch-all-segments) to map out the paths.
+Because the URL paths for blog posts depend on CMS data, the corresponding Next.js page filename must use [Dynamic Routes](https://nextjs.org/docs/pages/building-your-application/routing/dynamic-routes) and [Catch-all Segments](https://nextjs.org/docs/pages/building-your-application/routing/dynamic-routes#catch-all-segments) to map out the paths, as in the following example.

 ```
 pages/[...path.tsx]
 ```

 Then, to define the list of page paths to be statically generated during the site build, the [getStaticPaths](https://nextjs.org/docs/pages/building-your-application/data-fetching/get-static-paths) function is defined inside the page.

-It uses Apollo Client and the query defined in step 6 to get the list of all URL paths to the relevant content and then returns that list.
+This function uses Apollo Client and the query defined in [Step 6](#step-6-create-view-models-to-get-url-paths-and-data-fields) to get the list of all URL paths to the relevant assets, and then returns that list.
+See the example in the file [[...path.tsx]](./app/pages/%5B...path%5D.tsx).

-> **_Note_** The `getStaticPaths` function in this example only adds paths with the `Permalink` type.
+**Note** The `getStaticPaths` function in this example only adds paths with the `Permalink` type.
 Other path types are ignored.

-[[...path.tsx]](./app/pages/%5B...path%5D.tsx)

 ```ts
 export const getStaticPaths: GetStaticPaths = async () => {